yoyoberenguer/EPROM/README.md

 A mismatch can occure if the Byte copied in the target EPROM differs from the original Byte fron the source EPROM during the validation process.
 If the a mismatch occure, the main counter needs to stop incrementing the address values (A0-A15) in order to perform 3 sequetial retries.
-The main counter can resume when the mismatch is no longer occuring (if the copy is identical in both EPROMS or 3 retries have been performed).
+The main counter can resume when the mismatch is no longer occuring or when 3 retries have been performed.

 To resume: